 Portfolio margin is a way of calculating the margin requirements for derivatives traders using a composite view of their portfolio.
 Portfolio margin accounts offset investors’ positive and losing positions to calculate their real-time margin requirements.
-Portfolio margining can provide investors with lower margin requirements, allowing them to use more of their capital in trades.
+Portfolio margining may provide investors with lower margin requirements, allowing them to use more of their capital in trades.

 Portfolio Margin, Defined